 Restart.
 Turn both the camera and remote off and then again and try again.

 Reset the connections.
 This is usually the most effective solution for me, but it comes with the inconvenience of resetting all of your connections, not just the one.
 On the HERO6 Black, go to Preferences > Connections > Reset Connections.
 You’ll then be prompted for confirmation.

 Things Worth Knowing

 You don’t have to turn the camera’s wireless connection on first.
 That’s done automatically as part of the connecting process.
 So that’s one less step you need to do manually.

-Unless you really need the voice control, I'd recommend the Smart Remote for every other use over the Remo.
-Not only is it more powerful and have more features, but in my experience, at least (and, apparently many others as well, if online reports are any indication) it can be quite unreliable.
+Unless you really need the voice control, I’d recommend the Smart Remote for every other use over the Remo.
+Not only is it more powerful and has more features, but in my experience, at least (and, apparently, many others as well, if online reports are any indication), it can be quite unreliable.